 Some towels and t-shirts were used to clean up the blood on the porch, the blue tarp, and perhaps the driveway.
 They then placed those items under Calvin’s body with the idea of burning Calvin’s body to destroy evidence.
 I believe these two individuals remained at Calvin’s house to stage the scene.
 They located the two subpoenas and laid them out for the police to find.
 I now believe both the dog tag and the shell casing were planted.

 All of this took time.
 My guess is that whoever was responsible knew Pam’s schedule and believed they had enough time to accomplish all of the necessary tasks.
+It’s also possible, as explained in the book, that Pam was also an intended target, and they were waiting for her to return.
 I also believe that the perpetrators were in the house each time Marlene Larock visited the house.

 They didn’t count on Pam coming home early.
 Trapped inside the house when Pam came home, they may have tried sneaking out the back door when Pam was on the phone with Marlene.
 Pam spotted them and was shot several times.
 Neighbor Ed Dansereau, who had been on the lookout for the missing Cal, heard the shots ring out.
 Maybe he saw something that alarmed him.
 He grabbed his phone and small handgun and dashed out his back door.
 As he rounded the wooden privacy fence he was shot.
 He dropped his phone.
 He may or may not have returned gunfire.
 In either case, he managed to work his way along the fence and toward the backyard, where he was shot a second time.
 As he lay there in the grass, Ed received another gunshot, this time in the temple.
 There was no military precision in any of the killings.